prophet1906/gardener/content/system_design/back_envelope_estimation.md

 ---
-title: "Back of the Envelope Estimation"
+title: "System Design: Back of the Envelope Estimation"
 tags:
 - system-design
 ---